Do Parents Get Money for IEP Students? Unlocking Support

 To qualify for SSI benefits as a child, the applicant must meet the following criteria:

-4. Severity: The child’s disability must meet or medically equal one of the SSA’s Listing of Impairments, which outlines specific criteria for various conditions.
+• Severity: The child’s disability must meet or be medically equal to one of the SSA’s Listing of Impairments, which outlines specific criteria for various conditions.

 While an IEP can provide valuable information and documentation about a child’s disability and its impact on their educational performance, it is just one piece of evidence that the SSA will consider when determining eligibility for SSI benefits.
 The overall decision depends on the severity of the child’s impairment and its impact on their daily functioning, in addition to the family’s financial situation.